How do I topdress my lawn with compost?

 If you are aerating your lawn and/or cutting your grass relatively high, it’s best to use closer to a half inch.
 If you’re going to overseed your grass, stay close to a quarter inch of compost so that the compost doesn’t smother the grass seeds.

-For every 25 square feet of lawn that you have, you will need about one-half of a cubic yard if you are going one-quarter inch deep, or one cubic foot if you’re planning to lay the compost one-half inch thick.
+For every 25 square feet of lawn that you have, you will need about one-half of a cubic foot if you are going one-quarter inch deep, or one cubic foot if you’re planning to lay the compost one-half inch thick.

 For smaller lawns, you can probably buy bagged compost.
 One cubic foot is a popular amount to put into a bag so that it isn’t too heavy, but there are some compost bags that are 1.5 cubic yards in the greater-DC area.
 If you need more than 10 bags, it will likely be more cost effective to buy bulk compost near you.